NamitaMalik/Realtime-Update-in-Angular2/README.md

 2. On booking a ticket through cinema window, the number of available tickets became 9, while at bookshow.com, number of available tickets was still 10.
 3. Similarly, after making a booking through bookshow.com, number of available tickets became 8 as correctly displayed on bookshow.com but cinema window still has the booking count as 9.

-To avoid such a situation, we need to do something so that our both the components show data consistently.
+To avoid such a situation, we need to do something so that both the components show data consistently.
 But how?

 Well, it would not be wrong if I say, that **Angular2** has bought best of all the worlds together and the simple solution the above problem is **Observables**.
 We know that **Observables** are being heavily used in **Angular2** just as **Promises** in **Angular 1.x**.
 But unlike **Promises**, **Observables** have much bigger role to play.
 Being based on the **Observer Pattern** they involve much more than extracting **success** and **error**.